ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 ####GET: /admin/

-HTML page for the admin panel
+HTML page for the admin panel.

 ####POST: /admin/user

-The admin can create a new user by posting here.
+Admins can create new users by posting here.

 ####GET: /admin/user/{ID}